sonicv6/euphonica/README.md

 Euphonica is still in very early development, and so far has only been tested on Arch Linux (btw).

-I'm gearing up for AUR & Flathub releases, but before that happens, Euphonica must be built from source.
+### Arch Linux

+An (admittedly experimental) AUR package is [now available](https://aur.archlinux.org/packages/euphonica-git).

 ### Using `flatpak-builder`

+I'm gearing up for a Flathub release, but before that happens, Euphonica must be built from source.

 This builds and installs Euphonica as a sandboxed Flatpak app on your system, complete with an entry in Flatpak-aware app stores (like GNOME Software, KDE Discover, etc).
 It should also work on virtually any